Cleveland has lifted its mask mandate for City buildings - learn more

 The Rockefeller Park Greenhouse had its origins more than a century ago.
 The first plans for the City Garden, as it was originally called, were presented in 1902.
 Three years later the first units were completed on a portion of the 200 plus acres donated to the City by John D. Rockefeller.

-At first the Greenhouse was used solely for growing the plants used to landscape City Parks and Gardens.
-While City beautification is still a major goal, the Greenhouse and grounds have evolved into a botanical garden with specialty plant collections, seasonal floral displays, and theme gardens.
+Initially, the Greenhouse was used only to grow plants for landscaping City Parks and Gardens.
+While City beautification is still a major goal, the Greenhouse and grounds have evolved into a botanical garden with specialty plant collections, seasonal floral displays, outdoor classrooms, and theme gardens.